brian-duarte/Qa-Project-4-API-Testing/README.md

 > **Note:** The full documentation is integrated within the project container.
 I have included an export of the Postman collection with request examples in the `/docs` folder.
 </details>

+---

+## ✅ Activities Performed

+🔍 **Requirement Analysis:** Thorough review of the **Urban.Grocers** back-end documentation **(Apidoc)** to identify business rules and technical constraints.

+📝 **Test Design & Strategy:** Developed comprehensive **Checklists** and test cases using Google Sheets, applying **Black Box techniques** to ensure full functional coverage.

+🚀 **Postman Collection Engineering:** Structured and configured API request collections, including environment variables and dynamic parameters for efficient testing.

+🧪 **API Testing Execution:** Conducted manual and functional testing of **REST and SOAP** endpoints to validate data integrity and system response.

+🐛 **Defect Management:** Identified, documented, and reported critical integration bugs using **Jira**, ensuring clear reproduction steps for the development team.

+📊 **Results Documentation:** Organized all testing artifacts and outcomes to provide a transparent overview of the system's stability before production.